Axel-ex/CPP_modules/CPP04/ex03/README.md

 # Exercice03:

-Welcome to the world of Magical Materias!
-In this project, you'll be implementing a game framework where characters can interact with various magical materials to cast spells and perform enchantments.
-Let's dive into the components of this project:
+This exercice aims to get acquinted with the concept of pure abstract class or Interface by implementing a pure abstract class AMateria representing a type of materia one can potentially use in a game.
+Since Materias can't be deleted by the player, a singleton class was implemented to keep track of allocated memory to be able to properly free it upon exit.
 ## Components

 1. **AMateria Class**: